cuba healthcare system

 Learn about the Healthcare System & Insurance Options for Expats in Cuba

-The healthcare system in Cuba is a source of pride for its communist government.
+Healthcare in Cuba is a source of pride for its communist government.
 There is, in fact, an extensive public healthcare system that all Cuban residents and citizens can easily access.
 Cuba has a minimal budget when it comes to healthcare, but the country ensures that preventive health measures are put in place.
-Since 2010, under Cuban law, expats must obtain health insurance, which will remain valid for their entire stay in Cuba.
+Starting May 1, 2010, according to Cuban law, it is mandatory for all international visitors (in addition to expats) to secure health insurance that extends its coverage to all emergency medical services, sending back remains of the deceased to their domicile country, and evacuation of people requiring emergency medical care.
+The insurance must remain valid for their entire stay in Cuba.
 Therefore, expats usually consider having international health insurance, which is both cost-effective and comprehensive.

-The CDC has more information on vaccinations to get before traveling to Cuba.
+The CDC has more information on vaccinations travelers must get before traveling to Cuba.

-The Cuban healthcare system gives free medical care to all Cuban citizens.
-However, multiple problems are existing in the Cuban healthcare system.
-The infrastructure of hospitals needs a lot of work as the buildings are rundown.
-Medical professionals also face constant challenges due to the lack of essential medicines and old medical devices.
+The Cuban healthcare system gives free medical care to all Cuban citizens, even though it has its own share of problems.
+The infrastructure of hospitals needs a lot of work, as the buildings are rundown.
+Medical professionals also face constant challenges due to inadequate facilities, limited availability of equipment, often insufficiency of essential drugs, and controlled access to new medical technology resulting from economic challenges.

-Expatriates in Cuba must purchase medical insurance.
+Expatriates in Cuba must purchase medical insurance to access healthcare in Cuba.
 Furthermore, expats can’t leave the island if they have any outstanding medical bills.
-On the other hand, if you arrive on the island without medical insurance, you can purchase it on arrival at the port of entry.
+As an alternative, if you arrive without adequate medical insurance, you have the choice to acquire it from a local Cuban insurance provider at the port of entry.
 Also, no hospital accepts foreign debit or credit cards.
 Thus, it’s essential to have sufficient cash to pay for medical expenses.

 Private Healthcare

-Cuba’s healthcare system has transformed as a result of the 1959 revolution by Fidel Castro.
+Cuba’s healthcare system has transformed as a result of the 1959 revolution led by Fidel Castro.
 Earlier, there was a dual private-public healthcare system.
-Now, there is a national healthcare system in place, and no private hospitals and clinics.
+With a national healthcare system in place, there is not a single private hospital in Cuba.
+This makes the government the sole authority in charge of all healthcare in Cuba.

 Emergency Medical Services

 When in Cuba, you can dial 106 for all medical emergencies.
-Some Cuban hospitals provide free emergency medical treatment to foreigners.
+Some public hospitals in Cuba provide free emergency medical treatment to foreigners.
 In case you are suffering from a life-threatening condition, you may get evacuated to a nearby country where medical facilities are easily accessible.
 As emergency medical services are expensive, make sure you have insurance to cover all the costs.

 Medicines and Pharmacies

-Medical care in Cuba is not at par with the standards of that in other developed countries.
-The country faces a shortage of medical supplies.
-As medications are not readily available, travelers should bring their prescribed medicines along with them.
+Healthcare in Cuba is not on par with the standards of other developed countries.
+There has also been a scarcity of medical supplies, equipment, and pharmaceuticals.
+Both prescribed as well as over-the-counter medicines may not be easily available in Cuba due to a shortage of medicines.
+Therefore, it is advised that visitors to the Caribbean country carry all essential medicines with them to avoid any last-minute unavailability issues.
 Preventive, diagnostic tests, and medical care are free, but Cubans need to pay for outpatient drugs.
 Apart from government-run pharmacies, there are other pharmacies dedicated to international travelers.

 Best Private International Medical Insurance Plans for Expats

-Tourists, travelers, and expats, who wish to shift base to Cuba, are obligated to get a comprehensive international health insurance policy that covers transportation and medical evacuation in case of an emergency.
-Out of the multiple insurance plans across the globe, those offered by Allianz International are accepted by healthcare institutions in Cuba.
+Tourists, travelers, and expats who wish to shift base to Cuba are obligated to get a comprehensive international health insurance policy that covers transportation and medical evacuation in case of an emergency.
+Out of the various global insurance providers, Allianz International is one of the few offering plans that are widely accepted by healthcare facilities in Cuba.
+This means that expats and visitors who are covered by Allianz International have the benefit of using their insurance for medical care at approved institutions throughout their stay in Cuba.

 Learn about top 5 countries to retire in Caribbean